 As you can see, 2.9% of the new subscribers purchased from the first email and 3.9% overall from the welcome flow.

 Our goal was to have fewer subscribers but a higher % of customers from the welcome flow.

-Your email list will be cleaner, you will have lower unsubscribe rate, bounce rate, your engagement and list qualtiy will be higher and ultimately, your inbox rate will also be much higher.
+Your email list will be cleaner, you will have a lower unsubscribe rate, bounce rate, your engagement, and list quality will be higher and ultimately, your inbox rate will also be much higher.